Welcome to Colby, we’re here to help, so please Ask Us!

 Special Collections: Teaching with Archives

-The librarians in Special Collections run archival labs to train students in use of primary sources and archival materials.
+The librarians in Special Collections run archival labs to train students in the use of primary sources and archival materials.
 Find out what Special Collections offers our faculty here.

 You may reserve the Bixler Media Lab (in Bixler) or Davis Classroom (in Miller) for one-off library instruction or interactive instruction sessions with your students.
 Find out more about reserving these computer labs here.